Glossary

 ZK verification

-Checking a proof that computation was done correctly without re-running all of that computation on L1.
+Checking a proof that computation was done correctly, without re-running that computation on L1.

 Sequencing commitment

-A way for an app to track the activity lane it cares about, instead of forcing every proof to depend on the whole DAG stream.
+Lets an app track the activity lane it actually cares about, instead of forcing every proof to depend on the whole DAG stream.

 RTD

-Real-Time Decentralization: Hashdag's framing for Kaspa's core edge, meaning Bitcoin-style PoW security and censorship resistance operating in real time.
-Oracle and TangVM ideas are downstream extensions.
+Real-Time Decentralization: Hashdag's framing for Kaspa's core edge, Bitcoin-style PoW security and censorship resistance operating in real time.
+Oracle and TangVM ideas are downstream extensions of this.

 Proof of Useful Work

 A speculative research direction where mining work might also perform useful computation.
-It is not live Kaspa functionality.
+Not live Kaspa functionality.

 Next step